bufbuild-ru/docs/docs/configuration/v1beta1/lint-rules/index.md

 ### `OTHER`

-This is an "extra top-level" category that includes lint rules not in a main collection.This category can be modified between collection versions.
+This is an "extra top-level" category that includes lint rules not in a main collection.

+This category can be modified between collection versions.

 ###### `ENUM_FIRST_VALUE_ZERO`

-This rule enforces that the first enum value is the zero value.This is a `proto3` requirement on build, but isn't required in `proto2` on build.
-This rule enforces that this is also followed in `proto2`.As an example:
+This rule enforces that the first enum value is the zero value.

+This is a `proto3` requirement on build, but isn't required in `proto2` on build.
+This rule enforces that this is also followed in `proto2`.

+As an example:

 ```protobuf
 syntax = "proto2";